 DEADLINE FOR PROGRAM REGISTRATION: November 15, 2019 ($500 non-refundable deposit).
 You will receive book list and other preparatory information.

 TUITION PAYMENT DUE: December 15, 2019 - balance of $975.
-All payments will be refunded in full if program is canceled for any reason.
+All payments made to Yoga for Life will be refunded in full if program is canceled for any reason.

 Retreat Center: Silver Falls Lodge

 20022 Silver Falls Hwy SE, Sublimity, Oregon 97385

 Raj’s yoga journey started in Kolkata, India at the age of seven at Ghosh’s Yoga College which was established in 1923 by Bishnu Ghosh, younger brother of Sri Paramhansa Yogananda, the author of “Autobiography of a Yogi”.
 Incidentally, Raj grew up on the same street, blocks away from the birthplace and house of Swami Vivekananda, the personality single-handedly responsible for introducing Yoga and Hinduism to the United States in 1893.
 For Raj, yoga involved not only physical exercises, pranayama, and meditation, but a prescription of lifestyle, in close association with Hatha Yoga Pradipika, and helped cure ailments and improve quality of mental and physical connections.